Board of DirectorsNational Eagle Center

 Barry Hill is an active member of the Wabasha community.
 He manages HIll’s Hardware Hank, currently owned by his parents, with the intention of transitioning to ownership of this downtown anchor.
 He lives in Wabasha with his wife and five children.
 He has served on the National Eagle Center Board since 2015.

 Chad Kjorlien is the Faculty Development Coordinator within the Teaching, Learning, and Technology Services unit at Winona State University (Winona, MN).
-He received his Ed.D. in Administration of Higher Education from the University of Louisville in 2001 with a focus on professional development efforts designed to promote the use of instructional technologies.
-Chad joined the NEC Board of Directors in 2014.
+Chad joined the National Eagle Center’s Board of Directors in 2014.

 Victoria Moore, originally from Rochester, MN, spent much of here career with Mayo Clinic.
 Since moving to Wabasha in 2009, she has served on the Wabasha Historic Preservation Commission and the Wabasha Port Authority and Development Agency.
 Moore has served on the National Eagle Center’s Board since 2014.

 Mark Nichols joined the National Eagle Center’s Board of Directors in 2015 and currently serves on our Finance Committee.
 Mark is a Senior Vice President of UBS Financial Services, Inc. and is involved as a board number on a number of for-profit corporations.
-He is a current Trustee on the Winona State University Foundation and a current member of the Lake City, MN Planning Commission where he was Chairman for two terms.
+He is a current Trustee on the Winona State University Foundation and a member Planning Commission in Lake City, MN.

-Tim Schlagenhaft joined the National Eagle Center’s Board of Directors in 2014 and currently serves as Chair of the Board’s Science Advisory Committee.
+Tim Schlagenhaft lives in Lake City, MN and is the Red Wing Community Conservation Coordinator with Audubon Minnesota.
+Tim joined the National Eagle Center’s Board of Directors in 2014 and currently serves as Chair of the Board’s Science Advisory Committee.

-A native and former Mayor of Wabasha, John Wodele is Vice President of Marketing for Twin City-based Doran Companies.
-John’s experience includes serving two terms as a Minneapolis Planning Commissioner; a director of the Federal Home Loan Bank Board of Des Moines; Key Advisor and Director of Communications for Governor Jesse Ventura.
+A native and former Mayor of Wabasha, John Wodele retired in 2016 as Vice President of Marketing for Twin City-based Doran Companies.
+John’s public service experience includes two terms as a Minneapolis Planning Commissioner; a director of the Federal Home Loan Bank Board of Des Moines; Key Advisor and Director of Communications for Governor Jesse Ventura.
 John also currently serves on the board of directors of Hiawatha Academies in Minneapolis and is a Governor appointed member of the Commission of Deaf, Blind Deaf, and Hard of Hearing Minnesotans.
-John joined the NEC Board of Directors in 2014.
+John joined the Board of Directors in 2014.

 National Eagle Center in the news